feathersjs/hooks/readme.md

 ### Customizing and returning the context

-To add additional data to the context an instance of `HookContext` can be passed as the last argument of a hook-enabled function call.
+To add additional data to the context an instance of a hook context created via `fn.createContext(data)` can be passed as the last argument of a hook-enabled function call.
 In that case, the up to date context object with all the information (like `context.result`) will be returned:

 ```js
 const { hooks, HookContext } = require('@feathersjs/hooks');